tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-16-madcap-central-review.md

 Here’s an introductory video with more details:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/lqa2LqOGYIE" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>
-You can view more videos about MadCap Central here: [madcapsoftware.com/videos/central](http://www.madcapsoftware.com/videos/central/)
+You can view more <a href="http://www.madcapsoftware.com/videos/central/" rel="nofollow">videos about MadCap Central here</a>.

-With MadCap Central, you can do the following:
+With <a href="http://www.madcapsoftware.com/products/central/" rel="nofollow">MadCap Central</a>, you can do the following:

 * Upload Flare projects into a central space
 * Configure user and team permissions for projects